cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 The source driven mapping approach also allows an efficient declaration of "relation specific" mappings (see below).

+**Why is the naming of fields case sensitive**

+This enables the  usage of the field name in case sensitive source format parsings (e.g. json).

+**Why are column names and table names normaized to upper / lower case**

+SQL Syntax is not case sensitive unless the quotation of object names is used.
+To support the main goal of providing a database, that can be queried easily, it is a good habit not to use case sensitive column names.
+By normalizing the names during the dvpd compile, conflicts in naming will be detected and must be solved by the modelling.

+Using upper case for columns and lower case for tables helps to distinguish theses types in generated code.

 **How do you enforce consistency of Hub columns, when different sources have different names for the business key fields ?**

 Consistency of the overlapping tables between different DVPDs must be enforced by the build pipeline.
 It is no concern of the DVPD syntax.